7 Day Portugal Itinerary | Porto, Douro Valley, Lisbon

 Book your flight into Porto (airport code OPO) and out of Lisbon (airport code LIS).

-With this 7 day Portugal itinerary I prefer to fly into Porto and out of Lisbon.
-Spending a mere week in Portugal means you'll be moving pretty quickly (i.e. not much time to adjust for jet lag and the time change).
+With this 7 day Portugal itinerary, I prefer to fly into Porto and out of Lisbon.
+Spending one week in Portugal means a quick pace (i.e. not much time to adjust for jet lag and time change).

-Porto is a slower pace than Lisbon and the best city to arrive in.
-I've started this Portugal itinerary slow with extra time in Porto knowing you'll probably be tired the first day.
+Porto offers a slower pace than Lisbon and is the best city to arrive in.
+I've started this Portugal itinerary slow, with extra time in Porto knowing you'll probably be tired the first day.

 Lisbon, on the other hand, will be fast and furious with side trips.